-OA 65 Medical Office Procedures 3 units
+OA 65 Medical Office Procedures 3 units 36 lecture hours.
+54 lab hours

-Prerequisite: OA 15A or OA 17A

-Students will learn the role of a front office administrative assistant by mastering medical office duties and becoming proficient in the creation and maintenance of medical records.
+Prerequisite: Satisfactory completion of: OA 15A or OA 17A Students will learn the role of a front office administrative assistant by mastering medical office duties and becoming proficient in the creation and maintenance of medical records.
 (L,M,C)